chaptergy/homeassistant-theme-dark-pastel/README.md

 1. Install the [Home Assistant Community Store](https://github.com/custom-components/hacs) if you do not have it already.
 2. Go to the Community Store.
-3. Click on the _Themes_ tab.
+3. Click on the three-dot menu on the upper right and choose _Custom Repositories_.
+4. Set https://github.com/chaptergy/homeassistant-theme-dark-pastel as the repository and _Theme_ as the category.
+5. Click on _Add_ and close the _Custom Repositories_ popup.
-4. Search for _Dark Pastel_ and install it.
+6. Search for _Dark Pastel_ in the search bar, select it and then click _Download_.

 #### Manual Installation